ConstantRobotics-Ltd/PanTilt/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method encodes command to change any PanTilt parameter value.
+The **encodeSetParamCommand(...)** static method encodes command to change any PanTilt parameter value.
 To control a pan-tilt device remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **PanTilt** class contains static methods for encoding the control command.
 The **PanTilt** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, PanTiltParam id, float value);